Novi Sad Pride

 Representatives from the embassies of the United States, the Netherlands, Germany, and the United Kingdom, as well as members of the European Union Mission in Serbia, attended the parade.
 Novi Sad city officials attended the event as well with Deputy Mayor of Novi Sad Ljiljana Koković stating that although this is a taboo topic in Serbia, significant progress has been made in Novi Sad and that the event will send a message of love and peace and serve as an example for other municipalities.

-Attended by around 200 people, 2019 pride was the first ever gay parade in Serbia to be held outside of Belgrade.
-The first pride was organized as the end event of the Pride Week in Novi Sad.
+Attended by around 200 people, 2019 pride was the second ever gay parade in Serbia to be held outside of Belgrade, after Pride week in Niš 2017.
+The Pride was organized as the end event of the Pride Week in Novi Sad.
 It was organized on the International Day Against Homophobia, Transphobia and Biphobia.

 History

 Local organization COME OUT was established in 2010 and it received its official office space in the city as a part of the 2019 Novi Sad European Youth Capital project with an aim to organize the first ever big scale Pride Parade by 2020.
 However, it was never organized coinciding with the COVID-19 pandemic in Serbia.
 The 2024 edition of the Novi Sad Pride Week was organized between 13th and 19th May.
 It was supported by the project "Combating Discrimination and Promoting Diversity in Serbia" part of the joint EU and Council of Europe program "Horizontal Facility for the Western Balkans and Turkey".
 The slogan of the 2024 week was "We Have Always Been Here".